ivoysey/agdademo/patter.md

   rev (x :: l) = rev l ++ (x :: [])
 ```

-and use that to state that intuition a little more carefully:
+and use that to state that intuition a little more carefully. this proof
+goes through with structural induction, but we need to invent a lemma.

+note that this is true for all `f`s; it doesn't matter if they have the Δ
+property because this is a purely structural operation.

 ```agda
   foldlrrev : {A B : Set}